MicrosoftDocs/cpp-docs/docs/windows/using-a-drawing-tool-image-editor-for-icons.md

 ---
 # How to: Use a Drawing Tool

-The **Image** editor's freehand drawing and erasing tools all work in the same way: you select the tool and, if necessary, [select foreground and background colors](../windows/selecting-foreground-or-background-colors-image-editor-for-icons.md) and size and shape options.
+The **Image Editor** has freehand drawing and erasing tools that all work in the same way.
+You select the tool and, if necessary, [select foreground and background colors](../windows/selecting-foreground-or-background-colors-image-editor-for-icons.md) and size and shape options.
 You then move the pointer to the image and click or drag to draw and erase.

 ## Drawing Tools

+You can select drawing tools from either the **Image Editor** toolbar or the **Image** menu.
 When you select the **Eraser** tool, **Brush** tool, or **Airbrush** tool, the option selector displays that tool's options.

-> [!TIP]
-> Instead of using the **Eraser** tool, you may find it more convenient to draw in the background color with one of the drawing tools.

-You can select drawing tools from either the **Image Editor** toolbar or the **Image** menu.

 ### To select and use a drawing tool from the Image Editor toolbar

 1. Select a button on the **Image Editor** toolbar.

    - The **Eraser** tool paints over the image with the current background color when you press the left mouse button.

+      > [!TIP]
+      > Instead of using the **Eraser** tool, you may find it more convenient to draw in the background color with one of the drawing tools.

    - The **Pencil** tool draws freehand in a constant width of one pixel.